orbitdb/field-manual/01_Tutorial/01_Basics.md

 This will create a `package.json`, `package.lock`, and `node_modules` folder.

 > **Note:** If you're running on a windows prompt, or if you don't have certain build tools like `g++` and `python` installed, you may see a noisy console output with lots of warnings and errors.
 Keep going, your code should still run.

+> **Note:** Adding the `--yes` flag will automatically use your npm defaults.
+You can go through and edit the package.json later, but it's not entirely necessary for this part of the tutorial.

 #### In the Browser